ucsb-cs48-w19/4pm-sleep-scheduler/README.md

 ### One-sentence description of the project

-TODO: A 20-second elevator pitch of your project - its core idea summarized in one sentence.
+A personalized way to calculate your sleep schedule.
 ### Additional information about the project

 TODO: Write a compelling/creative/informative project description / summary